Doohl/Cosmic-Explorer/README.md

 **Cosmic Explorer** is a simple 2D Solar System renderer and explorer written in C++.
 It is powered by the [ImGUI](https://github.com/ocornut/imgui) interface library.

 The project now has a WebAssembly build target!
-Feel free to check out the program without compiling it here [here](https://doohl.github.io/Cosmic-Explorer/index.html).
+Feel free to check out the program without compiling it [here](https://doohl.github.io/Cosmic-Explorer/index.html).

 ![UI example](https://i.imgur.com/HXFtEoy.png)